MicrosoftDocs/biztalk-docs/biztalk/core/how-to-run-the-business-process-management-solution.md

 ---
 description: "Learn more about: How to Run the Business Process Management Solution"
-title: "How to Run the Business Process Management Solution | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "How to Run the Business Process Management Solution" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "process management solution tutorial, validating"
-  - "process management solution tutorial, submitting orders"
-  - "process management solution tutorial, stopping orders"
-  - "process management solution tutorial, updating orders" ms.assetid: cb77651e-e16c-49dc-9f8a-88584cd68a8b
-caps.latest.revision: 25
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # How to Run the Business Process Management Solution
 The following steps describe how to run and validate the Business Process Management solution on a single computer.